NgcoboJ/alx-system_engineering-devops/0x00-shell_basics/README.md

-A scripct that displays the contents of the current directorty
+A script that changes the working directory to the users home directory